fernandonunespro/django_form01/README.md

-<h1 align="center"> User registration API </h1>
+<h1 align="center"> User registration with Admin </h1>

 <p align="center">
-    This is a simple form with API developed with Python/Django
+    This is a simple form with Admin developed with Python/Django
 </p>

 <p align="center">